 DME & the Electric Reliability Council of Texas

-The Electric Reliability Council of Texas (ERCOT) grid; which is a nonprofit grid operator that ensures reliable electric service for 90 percent of the state of Texas and is regulated by the Public Utility Commission of Texas and the Texas Legislature.
-Since DME operates and represents consumers within the ERCOT region, it is subject to the criteria set forth in the ERCOT Bylaws.
+DME operates and represents consumers within the ERCOT (Electric Reliability Council of Texas) region, it is subject to the criteria set forth in the ERCOT Bylaws.
+ERCOT is a nonprofit grid operator that ensures reliable electric service for 90 percent of the state of Texas and is regulated by the Public Utility Commission of Texas and the Texas Legislature.
+DME operates and represents consumers within the ERCOT region, it is subject to the criteria set forth in the ERCOT Bylaws.

 Generation to Switch